Thursday, June 19, 2008

 Hijacked Volume 1 Australia & America is now available to purchase online: http://exhibitions.acp.org.au/exhibitions/catalogues/

+In case I sound like a broken down record.
+We are on your street and in your neighbourhood worldwide.
 We deliver to your front door, anywhere in the world!
 Just with the click of a button, a keystroke and a credit card!

 Hijacked Volume 1 Australia & America is now available to purchase online: http://exhibitions.acp.org.au/exhibitions/catalogues/